tekknolagi/tekknolagi.github.com/_posts/2025-08-24-linear-scan-lifetime-holes.md

 ## Lifetime holes

-Lifetime holes come from [Quality and Speed in Linear-scan Register Allocation][quality-lsra] (PDF, 1998) by Traub, Holloway, and Smith.
-Figure 1, though not in SSA form, is a nice diagram for understanding how lifetime holes may occur.
-Unfortunately, the paper contains a rather sparse plaintext description of their algorithm that I did not understand how to apply to my concrete allocator.
+Lifetime holes come into play because a linearized sequence of instructions is not a great proxy for storing or using metadata about a program originally stored as a graph.

-Thankfully, other papers continued this line of research.
-For example, according to [Linear Scan Register Allocation on SSA Form][lsra-ssa] (PDF, 2010):
+According to [Linear Scan Register Allocation on SSA Form][lsra-ssa] (PDF, 2010):

 > The lifetime interval of a virtual register must cover all parts where this